Itsy Docs

 TypeDescription

-InstantThe booking is confirmed immediately without manual review
+InstantThe booking is confirmed immediately without manual review.
+Best for products with unlimited availability or real-time inventory.

 Products can use one of three availability control types: